-Veteran Remembrance Banner Program
+Veterans Remembrance Program

-Veterans Remembrance ProgramEach year, in October and November, commemorative banners to honour local veterans who gave their lives inWorld War I and World War II, will be displayed along Highway 19A between McMillan and McVickers Streets.
+Veterans Remembrance ProgramEach year, in October and November, commemorative banners to honour local veterans who lost their lives in World War I and World War II, are displayed along Highway 19A between McMillan and McVickers Streets.